 Ħal Ġinwi temple

 The Ħal Ġinwi temple was a prehistoric megalithic temple site located southeast of Żejtun, Malta dating back to the Ġgantija phase.
-The site is located in an area bearing the same name, or alternatively Ħal Ġilwi, which is known for its archaeological remains, and lies around one kilometre from the Tas-Silġ multi-period sanctuary and archaeological site.| Tap on a place to explore it |
+The site is located in an area bearing the same name, or alternatively Ħal Ġilwi, which is known for its archaeological remains, and lies around one kilometre from the Tas-Silġ multi-period sanctuary and archaeological site.- Type: Archaeological site

-- Description: Megalithic temple remains in Malta
+- Description: prehistoric temple site in Malta

 Places of Interest Nearby